Important: Motor Finance Commission Complaints

 Further information is also available on the FCA’s website: Car finance complaints | FCA

-We expect most complaints involving motor finance commissions to be resolved within the FCA scheme.
-However, if you have already complained and your complaint does not meet the conditions of the FCA scheme, firms have up to 8 weeks from 31 May 2026 to provide a final response.
+We expect most complaints involving motor finance commissions to be resolved within the Scheme.
+However, if you have already complained and your complaint does not meet the conditions of the Scheme, firms have up to 8 weeks from 31 May 2026 to provide a final response.

 Using a claims management company (CMC) or law firm

-The FCA has said that it aims to make any scheme easy to participate in, without needing to use a claims management company (CMC) or law firm.
+You do not need to use a CMC or law firm to participate in the Scheme.
 If you are eligible for compensation, you will not receive a higher amount or receive payment any sooner by using a CMC or law firm.

 The FCA has warned consumers;